andrew-edwards/empirical-dyn-mod/README.md

 **rEDMplay.r** - Bits of code to play with to help understand **rEDM** and try and create some examples, although now testing **rEDM_tutorial.r**.

+So now test if the tutorial code **rEDM_tutorial.r** works okay.
+And test whether it does reproduce the results in the vignette **rEDM_tutorial.html**, and helps understanding of the methods.

 ##code/codeYe15reproduce/

 Trying to reproduce the results from **ye15empDynMod.pdf**.
 Have copied the Supp Info files from **edmPapers/yeEmpDynMod15Data/** and resaved them in the suggested formats (*.xls to *.csv), with the code saved as **ye15origCode.r**.